 Telephone: 01702 385330 ext 5586

-In our Owls area we care for up to 16 children between two and three years old.
-This area aims to promote children’s independence and support them to make their own choices.
+In our Owls area we care for up to 12 children between two and three years old.
+This area aims to promote children’s communication and language, independence and support them to make their own choices.

 Robins: (3-4 years)